holgerbrandl/kalasim/docs/userguide/docs/resource.md

   "capacity": 3
 }
 ```

-The capacity may be changed with `r.capacity = x`.
-Note that this may lead to requesting components to be honored.

 Querying of the capacity, claimed quantity, available quantity and occupancy can be done with:
 `r.capacity`, `r.claimedQuantity`, `r.availableQuantity` and `r.occupancy`.
 All quantities are tracked by corresponding level monitors to provide statistics.